andreashlarsen/Shape2SAS/README.md

 [Back to Table of contents](#table-of-contents)

-##### Example 11: Fit experimental data - sphere sizes
+### Example 11: Fit experimental data - sphere sizes
-"ith the `--data` (or `-dat`) option, the calculated scattering can be compared with experimental (or simulated) data.
-For example, first simulate data of a 40-radius sphere:
+With the `--data` (or `-dat`) option, the calculated scattering can be compared with experimental (or simulated) data.
+For example, first simulate SAXS data from sphere with a radius of 40 Å:
 ```
 python shape2sas.py --subunit sphere --dimension 40 --model_name sph40
 ```
-and use this as the experimental data to compare with spheres of varying sizes:
+then use this as the experimental data to compare with spheres of varying sizes:
 ```
 python shape2sas.py -s sph -d 80 -m sph80 -s sph -d 20 -m sph20 -s sph -d 35 -m sph35 -dat sph40/Isim_sph40.dat
 open fit.png
 ```
-No automatic fitting is possible yet, as we are working on implementing this as part of SasView.
+The point is of course to compare with actual measured data.
+*Automatic fitting is not available (yet) - only data comparison and 'manual' fitting.*

 <p align="center" id="example7">
   <img src="examples/fit.png" style="width: 100%;" />